2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 - the **[btcmap.org](https://btcmap.org/)** map of communities and businesses;
 - an informal, "Hey, by the way, **have you ever sent Bitcoin through Lightning?**"

-However, it is important to note that when the meet-up is just beginning, it may not be relevant to make a formal presentation.
+However, it is essential to note that when the meet-up is just getting started, it may not be necessary to make a formal presentation.
 When there are only a few of you, it seems preferable to engage in discussions in a more open and friendly manner.

 ![image](assets/fr/30.webp)

 ####

-Once your meet-up has taken place, you will probably want to organize another one. **As long as your community is still small, it seems preferable to keep suggesting the date through a survey; for example, once a month (or every other month)**.
-It is up to you to discuss this with your community.
+Once your meet-up has taken place, you may want to organize another one. **As long as your community remains small, it seems preferable to continue suggesting the date through a survey, such as once a month (or every other month). ** It is up to you to discuss this with your community.

-However, in case a **regular group of Bitcoiners and interested parties** develops, it seems pertinent to **plan this event more regularly**; for several reasons:
+However, in case a **regular group of Bitcoiners and interested parties** develops, it seems pertinent to **plan this event more regularly**, for several reasons:

 1) allows members to plan their participation more easily;

-2) It also helps to **establish a "habit "**.
-Thus, someone who no longer follows the communication channels or networks of the meet-up on a daily basis (due to lack of time) and knows the usual day of your meet-up in the month can then drop by, "as usual."
+2) It also helps to **establish a "habit"**.
+Thus, someone who no longer follows the communication channels or networks of the meet-up daily (due to lack of time) and knows the usual day of your meet-up in the month can then drop by, "as usual."

 ####